davepwsmith/zotpick-applescript/README.md

 ## With Scrivener
 Set one of the applets as your reference manager in Scrivener, call up with ⌘-Y.

-These applets work well in conjunction with this workflow for using [Scrivner, Pandoc, Zotero and Marked 2 for academic writing](http://davepwsmith.github.io/academic-scrivener-howto/).
+These applets work well in conjunction with [this workflow](http://davepwsmith.github.io/academic-scrivener-howto/) for using Scrivener, Pandoc, Zotero and Marked 2 for academic writing.

 ## With other Apps

+One or both of these approaches will work:

-One way to use these scripts with any application is to put them in your ~/Library/Scripts folder.
+- To use these scripts with any application is to put them in your ~/Library/Scripts folder.
 Or to use them with one specific app, put them inside a folder with that app's name inside the Scripts folder.
-If you use a utility that lets you assign key combos to apps, use that to launch these scripts.
+- If you use an app-launching utility that lets you assign key combos to apps, use that to launch these scripts.